mafortin/mprage-like/README.md

 3) **FastSurferVINN**:

    - **Description**: *FastSurferVINN* is a submodule of *FastSurfer* (https://github.com/Deep-MI/FastSurfer), a neuroimaging software designed for the automatic segmentation and reconstruction of the cerebral cortex and subcortical structures at native sub-millimeter resolution of brain MR images.
-   - **Usage**: Automatic brain segmentation at native sub-millimeter resolution of T1w and 'pseudo' T1w images
+   - **Usage**: Automatic brain segmentation at native sub-millimeter resolution of T1w and synthetic T1w images
    - **FastSurfer version used**: Docker container of version 2.3.0 (https://github.com/Deep-MI/FastSurfer/releases/tag/v2.3.0) with the `--seg_only` flag running on GPU.

 ---